 DMCI Homes was established with the goal of providing affordable yet high-quality homes for middle-class families in Metro Manila.
 In order to achieve this, our real estate projects undergo careful design and continuous updates to ensure that residents can enjoy healthy and well-balanced lives.

-Our residential condominiums are conveniently located near major business centers, malls, schools, hospitals and government offices and are easily accessible by public transportation.
+Our residential condominiums are conveniently located near major business centers, malls, schools, hospitals, and government offices, and are easily accessible by public transportation.
 Each community has a gated entrance and perimeter fence, with a limited number of buildings for security and privacy.

-To promote sustainable living, most of our buildings adopt the Lumiventt Design Technology, a patented feature that creates cross-ventilation using basic principles of airflow through sky patios, breezeways, vents and 3-storey high openings on both sides of the building.
+To promote sustainable living, most of our buildings adopt the Lumiventt Design Technology, a patented feature that creates cross-ventilation using basic principles of airflow through sky patios, breezeways, vents, and 3-storey high openings on both sides of the building.

 This engineering feature is complemented by central garden atriums and single-loaded hallways, providing an open and airy feel to the interior spaces.
 Rainwater harvesting systems, sewage treatment facilities and waste segregation areas are also found in some DMCI Homes projects.

 The company also prioritizes green spaces and maintains a 60:40 footprint-to-building space ratio to ensure ample room for gardens and other open areas.
+Our residents have access to resort-like amenities such as adult and kiddie swimming pools, badminton and basketball courts, landscaped open areas, playgrounds, jogging and biking paths, and more.